 - 1. Ensure that the trailer is securely attached and locked into position. - 2.
 Ensure that the air lines are securely connected and that they have sufficient slack for turns. - 3.
 Ensure that the brakes are properly adjusted and functioning. - 4.
-Ensure that the electrical harness is securely attached and all lights and conspicuity tape are clean and operating. - An optional retractable clearance light package is available if transporting wide loads.
-Remove the lock pin, slide mount out and repin when transporting.
-Retract and pin when not required. - 6.
+Ensure that the electrical harness is securely attached and all lights and conspicuity tape are clean and operating. - 5.
 DO NOT drink and drive.
-Do not allow others to drink and drive. - DO NOT text or use a cell phone while driving.
-Do not allow others to text or use a cell phone while driving. - 8.
-Only use 'hands free' system when making calls when behind the wheel.

-DO NOT drive when under the influence of drugs.
-Do not allow others to drive while under the influence of drugs.
+DO NOT allow others to drink and drive. - DO NOT text or use a cell phone while driving.
+Do not allow others to text or use a cell phone while driving. - 7.
+Only use 'hands free' system when making calls when behind the wheel. - DO NOT drive when under the influence of drugs.
+DO NOT allow others to drive while under the influence of drugs.